rutherford-nj/www.rutherfordboronj.com/farmers-market/index.md

 **[Information for Vendors](./vendor-info/)**

-# 2021 Farmers' Market Vendor Information

-The market will be held in the William’s Plaza, Park Avenue on
+The market will be held in the William’s Plaza Park Avenue on

 **Wednesdays 11:00am to 6:00pm beginning July 7**